-In order to comply with ATSU's commitment to equal employment opportunity and e Employment Opportunity Policy, job openings are posted on ATSU's website at atsu.edu under "Employment" for a minimum of three (3) days before a position is filled.
+In order to comply with ATSU's commitment to equal employment opportunity and ATSU Policy No. 90-100: Equal Employment Opportunity Policy, job openings are posted on ATSU's website at atsu.edu under "Employment" for a minimum of three (3) days before a position is filled.
 Information regarding posted jobs is available in Human Resources by calling 660.626.2790 (Missouri) or 480.219.6007 (Arizona), or emailing hr@atsu.edu.